Homemade Almond Milk – More Worth It Than You Think

 Use It Just Like Regular Milk

 I bake with it, add it to coffee, and use it as the base for protein shakes/smoothies.
-My favorite is to heat it just to a simmer and make chai tea.
-Starbucks and Panera can’t compete with this homemade version of a chai tea latte.
+My favorite is to heat it just to a simmer and make chai tea latte.
+Starbucks and Panera can’t compete with this homemade version.
 The fresh almond milk simply brings the flavor to a Whole.
 New.
 Level.

 Homemade Almond Milk